Homelessness and Housing Options

-If you are homeless or are about to become homeless and would like some advice on your housing options you MUST complete the enquiry form (below) .
+If you are homeless or at risk of becoming homeless within 56 days, it is very important to seek advice as soon as possible.
+You MUST complete the enquiry form (below) .
 On completion of the form a Housing Options Officer will contact you within 5 working days.
 Please do not call into our offices unless you have an appointment.
 For out of hours emergencies call 01268 758357.

-We'll always try to prevent you from becoming homeless in the first instance.
-There are lots of services to help you to stay in your current home, including help with mortgage advice, tenancy matters or relationship breakdown.
+The Homelessness Reduction Act came into force on 3rd April 2018.
+This means we have a statutory duty to prevent homelessness where we can by offering a range of services to help you to stay in your current home, including help with mortgage advice, tenancy matters or relationship breakdown.
 If staying in your current home isn't an option, we can help you find alternatives.

 Advice for homeowners

 If you are having problems paying your mortgage and are at risk of losing your home please look at these government pages from their website GOV.UK for lots of information and advice.